Weyaaron/endof10automation/README.md

 # Endof10Automation

 This repo provides a series of scripts that automate adding events/places to the website https://endof10.org/.
 Since there is some potential to spam gitlab, please use with caution.
 This repo is provided as is.

+# Setup
+A virtual environment is recommended but not mandatory.
+Current dependencies are:
+- pyperclip

+They can be installed by using "pip [name]".

 # Organisation
 The directories 'events' and 'places' contain